slevithan/regex/README.md

 `;
 ```

-Note that the refactored regex intentionally reproduces the original's matches exactly, even though there are some edge cases where it doesn't follow the IPv6 spec.
-However, since it's written in a readable/maintainable way, the bugs are much more easily spotted and fixed.
-Good luck with changing the original regex!
+Note that the refactored regex intentionally reproduces the original's matches exactly, even though there are some cases where it doesn't follow the IPv6 spec.
+However, since it's written in a maintainable way, the bugs are much more easily spotted and fixed.
+Good luck with updating the original regex!
 </details>

 ## ❓ Context

 Due to years of legacy and backward compatibility, regular expression syntax in JavaScript is a bit of a mess.
-There are four different sets of incompatible syntax and behavior rules that might apply to your regexes depending on the flags and features you use.
-The differences are just plain hard to fully grok and can easily create subtle bugs.
+There are four sets of incompatible syntax and behavior rules that might apply to your regexes depending on the flags and features you use.
+The differences are hard to remember or understand, and can easily create subtle bugs.

 <details>
   <summary>See the four parsing modes</summary>